Manasa-1229/Deep-Learning-Projects/real_and_fake_face/README.md

 # Real vs. Fake Face Image Detection

 This project demonstrates the application of deep learning models for detecting whether an image of a face is real or fake.
 The repository includes several Jupyter notebooks that showcase different neural network architectures and their application to this task.
+Last worked on 4/25/2023

 ## Project Structure